 Hi all, let me start by saying that this is my first ski season and reading these forums has been SUPER helpful for learning about gear and technique.
 Thanks for that!

 Right foot, all good.
-But after 3 or so hours skiing my little and second toe on my left foot ache or sometimes go to sleep, and there is some soreness on the bottom of the foot on that side, call it the outer part of the ball of my foot.
-The left heel is a bit loose (I can probably raise it 1 or 2cm, can't do that on my right side).
-Not sure if the toe pain / boot fit is a separate issue, or the same as the calf pain and tiredness.
+But after 3 or so hours skiing my little and second toe on my left foot ache or sometimes go to sleep, and there is some soreness on the bottom of the foot on that side.
+The left heel is a bit loose (I can probably raise it 1cm or so, can't do that on my right side).
+Not sure if any of that is relevant or related.

 I'm very comfy on all the greens at deer valley and do lots of easy and moderate blues.
 I turn a lot on account of being new.
 I do favor stopping and slowing myself to that side, but not exclusively or anything.
 So far I've had pretty good instruction and am not in the back seat I don't think.